AfriGen-D/chiptimptation-vcf-liftover/docs/docs/index.md

 ### Use Tutorials when you want to:

-- Get started quickly with chiptimptation-vcf-liftover
+- Get started quickly with chiptimputation-vcf-liftover
 - Follow step-by-step workflows
 - Learn specific techniques
 - Practice with guided examples